CDCgov/FoodNetTrends/docs/user_guide.md

 ## Preparing Files

 Data preparation is crucial for accurate modeling.
-The FoodNetTrends is designed for the following:
+FoodNetTrends is designed for the following:

 - **Site-level data aggregated annually**.
 - Data formatted for Bayesian analysis using the `brms` package.